Usage

 })

-The following table lists the differences between the two renderers.
+The following table lists the differences between the widget output and the other static formats (HTML, SVG and PNG).

 Additional